Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 Therapists, counselors, and teachers can all use operant conditioning to assist clients and students in managing their behaviors better.
 Here are a few suggestions:

-- Create a contract that establishes the client’s or student’s responsibilities and expected behaviors and that of the practitioner.
+- Create a contract that establishes the client’s/student’s responsibilities and expected behaviors, and those of the practitioner.

 - Focus on reinforcement rather than punishment.

 PsychCore put together a series of videos about operant conditioning, among other behaviorist topics.
 Here is one explaining some basics.
 Even though you have read this entire article, this video will help reinforce what you have learned.
 Different modalities are important for learning and retention.